DSwartzy/rdple/README.md

-# This project contains the source files for the R package rdple.
+# This project contains the source files for the R package _rdple_.